turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ## Using Juypter Notebook in PYNQ

 Juypter Notebook is used as the GUI IDE for PYNQ.
-Juypter Notebook support running Python Script and Linux terminal.
+Juypter Notebook support running Python notebook and Linux terminal.
 ![classes](./jupyter.png)

-###Open and Run a Displayport example Script
+### Open and Run a Displayport example notebook
+1. Connect MiniDisplayport to DP-to-HDMI convertor, HDMI cable and HDMI Video Capture card
+2. Connect HDMI Video Capture card to your computer's USB port
+3. Open "common" folder

+### Using Linux Terminal in Juypter Notebook in PYNQ